Manage commerce catalogs

 Note

 If you need to change the catalog structure, you’ll need to create a new catalog.
-For example, your commerce catalog only had items of the Product object type, and now you want to add variants or availability channels.
+For example, your commerce catalog only had items of the Product catalog object, and now you want to add variants or availability channels.

 Catalog configuration

 A catalog configuration is a reusable structure of commerce-related items in your index that can be applied to many catalogs, which allows you to re-use the structure across many brands or stores.
-It establishes relationships between a set of items representing catalog products, variants, and availability channels as well as the standard fields mapping.
+It establishes relationships between a set of catalog objects representing products, variants, and availability channels as well as standard fields mapping.

 When configuring a commerce catalog, you can either select an existing catalog configuration or create a new one.